takepayments Review: The Best Payment Solution for UK Businesses?

 What Remote Payment Solutions Does takepayments Offer?

-Besides traditional in-person card payments, takepayments offers merchants a variety of ways to accept remote payments.
+Besides traditional in-person card payments, takepayments offers merchants a variety of ways to accept remote payments, including:

-• Online payment gateway: takepayments’s online payment gateway integrates with over 50 virtual shopping carts, and can be customised to match your business’s branding.
-Besides card payments, it also accepts payments vis PayPal, to give customers more flexibility.
+• Online payment gateway: takepayments’ online payment gateway integrates with over 50 virtual shopping carts, and can be customised to match your business’s branding.
+Besides card payments, it also accepts payments via PayPal, to give customers more flexibility.

 • QR code payments: if you’re a hospitality business, takepayments allows you to set up QR codes for customers to scan.
 They’ll be taken to a menu page, where they can place and pay for their order.

-• Payment app: takepayments offers a payment app called beepaidGo, from which you can create invoices, and send them to customer vis text or email.
+• Payment app: takepayments offers a payment app called beepaidGo, from which you can create invoices, and send them to the customer via text or email.
 They’ll receive a payment link to a secure payment page.

-Whether takepayments’s remote payment solutions are worth it really depends on your business model.
+Whether takepayments’ remote payment solutions are worth it depends on your business model.

-If you run an ecommerce business, but also sell in-person, we don’t recommend takepayments.
-Instead, you should choose a provider that specialises in ecommerce, and offers online store building alongside online payment processing, such as Square, or SumUp, both of which have free online store builders.
+Likewise, if your business is ecommerce focused, but also sells in-person, we don’t recommend takepayments.
+Instead, you should choose a provider that specialises in ecommerce, and offers online store building alongside online payment processing, such as Square, SumUp, which have free online store builders.
+Shopify is another consideration if you have big retail ambitions.

-Hardware and software fees are bundled into one package, and takepayments offers two hardware set ups:
+Hardware and software fees are bundled into one package, and takepayments offers two hardware kits:

-• tPOS counter: a tablet terminal with 12.5 inch touchscreen with a built-in customer display screen, along with the takepaymentsplus card machine.
+• tPOS counter: a tablet terminal with a 12.5-inch touchscreen with a built-in customer display screen, along with the takepaymentsplus card machine.

 • tPOS complete: a large countertop terminal with 15.6 inch touchscreen with a built-in customer display screen and receipt printer, along with the takepaymentsplus card machine.